ck3mp3r/nu-mcp/tools/c5t/README.md

 - `c5t_list_backups` - List available backup files
 - `c5t_import_data` - Import data from backup file (merge or replace)
 - `c5t_list_repos` - List all known repositories

-## Auto-Archive

-When all items in a todo list are completed (status `done` or `cancelled`), the list is automatically:
-1. Archived (status changed to `archived`)
-2. Converted to a markdown note with:
-   - List name, description, tags
-   - All completed items with timestamps
-   - Progress notes
-   - Source list ID for reference

-Archived notes are searchable and appear in `c5t_list_notes` with type `archived_todo`.

 ## Database